Performance

 truly separate from it.
 Costumes

-suggest rituals could that could
+suggest rituals that could become

-become the hallmark of this
+the hallmark of this spirituality.

-spirituality.
-Ways of identifying and
+Ways of identifying and expressing

-expressing these more meaningful
+these more meaningful

 experiences in patterns that can